nyxn-ai/skills/README.md

     *   **Path**: `prompt-optimizer/`

 *   **spec-manager**
-    *   **Description**: This skill provides a comprehensive toolkit for AI Agents to interact with API specifications, fostering spec-driven development practices.
-It enables the agent to fetch, parse, validate, compare, and generate various artifacts from API specifications, as well as manage change proposals, implementation plans, and task breakdowns.
-It integrates concepts from OpenSpec and Spec Kit to offer a robust workflow for managing API specifications throughout their lifecycle.
+    *   **Description**: This skill equips AI Agents with a unified workflow engine for comprehensive spec-driven development, including multi-project support and project discovery.
+It integrates best practices from OpenSpec and Spec Kit to streamline the entire API lifecycle—from project initialization with optional Git integration, interactive requirement clarification, and TDD-focused task breakdowns, to automated code implementation and change archiving.
+It empowers agents to fetch, parse, validate, compare, and generate various artifacts from API definitions.
     *   **Path**: `spec-manager/`

 ## Contributing New Skills